IOT-DSA/dslink-dart-dql/README.md

-# DQL DSLink
+# DQL

-This is a DSLink-based mockup of what DQL (Distributed Query Language) should be like.
+DQL is a distributed query language for DSA.
+DQL can act both as a DSLink and an embedded library into a DSLink.

 DQL acts upon the connected broker by default.